 Thinking about bringing a marmoset into your life?
 Do your homework, consult an exotic animal specialist, and only purchase from ethical sellers.
 And remember, what’s best for the marmoset should always come first.

-Fun Facts about Marmoset monkeys as a pet
+General Facts about Marmoset monkeys as a pet

 - Marmoset monkeys are small, social primates that can make unique and entertaining pets.